yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-quadraticprogramming.md

   nav: "tutorials"
 ---

-Aslight generalization from linear programming leads us to quadratic programming, here focusing on the convex case.
+A slight generalization from linear programming leads us to quadratic programming, here focusing on the convex case.
 Non-convex quadratic programming is possible too, but it is orders of magnitudes harder and a much more complex problem.

-The typical application of convex quadratic programming are variants of least-squares estimation.
+Typical applications of convex quadratic programming are variants of least-squares estimation.

 ## Regression and least-squares